-- Click button on the Wiring Toolbar, select Interactive Routing from the Place menu, or right-click and choose Interactive Routing from the context menu.
+- Click button on the Active Bar (Ctrl+W shortcut), or select Interactive Routing from the Route menu, or right-click and choose Interactive Routing from the context menu.
 The cursor will change to a crosshair, indicating you are in interactive routing mode.

 - Position the cursor over the lower pad on connector P1.
-As you move the cursor close to the pad it will automatically snap to the center of the pad - this is the Snap To Object Hotspot feature pulling the cursor to the center of the nearest electrical object (configure the Range of attraction in the Board Options dialog).
-Sometimes the Snap To Object Hotspot feature pulls the cursor when you don't want it to, in this situation press the Ctrl key to temporarily inhibit this feature.
+As you move the cursor close to the pad it will automatically snap to the center of the pad - this is the Snap To Object Hotspots feature pulling the cursor to the center of the nearest electrical object (configure the Snap Distance in the Snap Options section of the Properties panel).
+Sometimes the Snap To Object Hotspots feature pulls the cursor when you don't want it to, in this situation press the Ctrl key to temporarily inhibit this feature.
 Alternatively, use the Shift+E shortcut to cycle through the three possible states (All Layers / Current Layer / Off).
 The current mode is displayed on the Status bar.

 - Left-Click or press Enter to anchor the first point of the track.

 - Move the cursor towards the bottom pad of the resistor R1, and click to place a vertical segment.
 Note how track segments are displayed in different ways (as shown in the image below).
 During routing, the segments are shown as:

 - Solid - the segment has been placed.

 - Hatched - hatched segments are proposed but uncommitted, they will be placed when you left-click.